 Eyes.
 Diabetes raises your odds of having vision problems, including blindness.
 It can cause:

 - Cataracts.
 The lens of your eye gets cloudy.

 - Glaucoma.
-This damage to the nerve that connects your eye to your brain keeps you from seeing well.
+This can damage the nerve that connects your eye to your brain and keep you from seeing well.

 - Retinopathy.
 This involves changes to the retina in the back of your eyes.

 Heart.
 Years of high blood sugar may harm your body’s blood vessels.
 That raises your chance of having heart disease, which can cause heart attacks or strokes later on.
 High blood pressure and high cholesterol make the problems even more likely.

 Kidneys.
 Diabetes can affect blood vessels in your kidneys, too, so they may not work as well.
 After many years of trouble, they might stop working.

 Feet.
 High blood sugar can harm blood flow and damage nerves, and that may cause cuts, scrapes, or sores to heal slowly.
 You may lose some feeling in your feet, which keeps you from noticing injuries that can get infected.
 If an infection gets serious, it might mean you need to have a foot removed.